OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-05.md

 ## Mark 5:25

-And a woman was there who had been subject to bleeding for twelve years.
+And there was a woman who had been suffering from bleeding for twelve years.

 ## Mark 5:26

-She had suffered a great deal under the care of many doctors and had spent all she had, yet instead of getting better she grew worse.
+She had endured much under many doctors and had spent all she had, yet instead of improving, she grew worse.

 ## Mark 5:27